GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 * `cd` to the "detail" subfolder with "nvflash" executable
 * run command to make VBIOS writable: `nvflash --protectoff`

+Older GPU models like Fermi-based GTX470-590 and [Kepler-based Grid](https://gpuzelenograd.github.io/photo/GridK2-Fixed.png) cards uses older NVIDIA 3xx drivers and are supported only by Windows version, not the Linux one.

 ### <a id="changelog">Changelog and misc downloads</a>

 [Version 2022.12](#top) improvements: